 This fall, I had some medical complications and developed a severe internal bleed that left me rapidly losing blood and admitted to Cheshire Medical Center.
-During my time living at Cheshire, I required four blood transfusions, without which I would not be alive to be writing this today.

 Before my first blood transfusion on November 2nd, I remember being wheeled into the phlebotomy department for lab work and reading a sign that said “Urgent!
 National blood shortage!
 Blood donations needed!” and being grateful that my blood levels were just barely above the blood transfusion line.
 When I received the news an hour later that my blood levels had once again dropped dramatically and I was going to need a blood transfusion, so many anxieties ran through my head.
 “Are they going to have blood for me?
 What blood type do I even have, and is it common or rare?
 What if I can’t get blood until it’s too late?”
 I was lucky enough to receive all the blood that I needed and receive it in time, but because of the national blood shortage, not everyone is so lucky.

 Every 2 seconds, a new person in the U.S. needs a blood transfusion.
 But American Red Cross has had a 10% decline in blood donations over the past two years, declaring their first-ever national blood crisis.
 Medical professionals are sometimes having to make decisions about who receives blood and who has to risk waiting.
 A blood donation only takes about 10 minutes, and a single donation can save more than one life.
 If you’re eligible, please consider making a blood donation to help people like me whose lives rely on these donations.